yodrew/yodrew.github.io/_pages/protocol.md

 Darkness impresses me as a waking portal to the dreamworld.
 Which is also called [dreamtime](/conjecture/dreamtime) or _timespace_.
 This is the other basic dimension of reality.

 We should have access to it.
-Indigenous people have.
+Indigenous people do.
 Civilized people do not because of psychic malfunction from major trauma.
-Maybe we can finally pull ourselves together.
+Maybe we can finally pull ourselves together using darkness.

 ### experience

-Resting in darkness affects the foundations of life. time, sex, and power.
-Here are preliminary observations from my retreats and a few from others.
+Resting in darkness affects fundamental things in life, like time, sex, and power.
+Here is what I have observed about them during my retreats.

 #### time